alyuzbugrahan/yzta_bootcamp/docs/WEB_MIGRATION_PLAN.md

-# Figion — Desktop → Web Backend Migration Plan
+# Agrovision — Desktop → Web Backend Migration Plan

 **Scope:** backend only.
 This document defines the server architecture, the API contract the frontend will consume, and an ordered implementation plan.
 No frontend code is specified beyond